Two Dead, Four Hospitalized After Carbon Monoxide Leak In Little Village

 CHICAGO (CBS) — Two people died and four other people were hospitalized, including three children, after a carbon monoxide leak Friday afternoon at a home in the Little Village neighborhood.

-Chicago Fire Department Acting Deputy District Chief Barry Garr said firefighters responded to a home in the 2800 block of West 22nd Place on Friday afternoon, after a neighbor reported a gas smell.READ MORE: After The Terror Attacks On 9/11, Muslims In Chicago Were Targeted, Lived In Fear
+Chicago Fire Department Acting Deputy District Chief Barry Garr said firefighters responded to a home in the 2800 block of West 22nd Place on Friday afternoon, after a neighbor reported a gas smell.READ MORE: Naperville Pays Tribute To Navy Cmdr.
+Dan Shanower, Other 9/11 Victims On 20th Anniversary; 'From Devastation Comes Healing'

 2800 block of W. 22nd PL: Level 1 Hazmat/EMS Plan 1 have been secured; 2 DOAs (F 70s & F 50s); 4 stable transports to Stroger (1adult & 3 children).
 Neighbor called in a gas smell; Crews responded to & forced entry to find victims and CO levels of 200 parts per million (Merritt). pic.twitter.com/o0GPYVtRv7